pjwerneck/bouncer/README.md

 ### Acquire
 ***`/v1/semaphore/<name>/acquire <size=1> <key=?> <expires=60000> <maxwait=-1>`***

 A semaphore has a number of slots equal to `size`.
-The `semaphore.acquire` method stores the `key` value in the next available slot.
+An `acquire` request stores the `key` value in the next available slot.
 If there are no available slots, the request waits until `maxwait`.

 If `key` is not provided, a random UUID is generated.

 If `expires` is provided, the hold is automatically released after the given time.
-You should provide a reasonable value if there's the possibility of a client crashing and never releasing it.
+You should provide a reasonable value if there's the possibility of a client never releasing it.
+With a value of zero the hold never expires and must be released explicitly.

+Reusing a key that's already being held doesn't result in an error and will return a succesful response, but it doesn't reset the expiration timer.

 **Responses:**